Aston Martin DB7 Vantage V12 For Sale

 for a car, but as it happened the overall package of the car I bought justified

-its omission (at least temporarily).
+its omission temporarily.

-The good news is that this is a more of an "enable" job as opposed to a "retrofit"
+The good news is that this is a more of an "enable" job as opposed

 with wires in the loom ready to accept manual shift switching, be it by using